 - 1. To develop leadership, initiative, self-reliance, sportsmanship and other desirable character traits. - 2.
-To develop an appreciation of horse well-being and proper horsemanship. - 3.
-To experience the pride and the responsibilities of owning a horse or pony. - To learn good horsemanship and an understanding of proper management for breeding, raising and training horses and ponies. - 5.
-To provide an opportunity to observe and learn through participation and observation. - 6.
-To accept constructive criticisms and learn new ways of training and caring for animals. - 7.
+To develop an appreciation of horse well-being and proper horsemanship. - To experience the pride and the responsibilities of owning a horse or pony. - To learn good horsemanship and an understanding of proper management for breeding, raising and training horses and ponies. - 5.
+To provide an opportunity to observe and learn through participation and observation. - To accept constructive criticisms and learn new ways of training and caring for animals. - 7.
 To provide an opportunity for educational experiences through county, area and state functions.

-Goals & Philosophy
+Goals and Philosophy

-- 1. The Indiana 4-H Horse & Pony Handbook is written as a training manual for 4-H members, parents, horse show judges, and 4-H volunteers throughout the state of Indiana. - 2.
-Due to the variations in size, organization, and youth interests of the county horse & pony programs, counties have the right to adapt or add to these rules to meet local needs. - a.
-The county Extension 4-H/Youth Educator has the final say in using or changing class rules and specification for their respective county shows. - b.
-Although the State Fair may be the capstone exhibition for many youth, policies should not be directly adopted from the Indiana State Fair show without considerable thought and discussion regarding a "goodness-of-fit" for those policies at the county level. - 3.
-It is the policy of 4-H to be an inclusive organization. - a.
-No county policy or practice should be used to arbitrarily exclude youth from either membership or participation. - b.
-Youth should participate in 4-H Youth Development opportunities at levels and times that best suit the youth's development and support family involvement. - c.
-County 4-H policy is guided by the county 4-H policy-making or governing board (i.e., 4-H council) as provided by the County Extension Board. - 4.
-Extension employees and volunteers are obligated to eliminate (and should not create) any practices that limit, deprive, or tend to deprive any youth of opportunities for membership and/or participation in the Indiana 4-H Program. - 5.
-Because the 4-H events, activities, and experiences serve as the building blocks for youth development, the more experiences the 4-H member can do themselves the more the youth will benefit.
-It is expected that the member do most of the management, riding, lunging, and driving with assistance always being acceptable if/ when needed for safety or educational reasons.
+- The Indiana 4-H Horse & Pony Handbook is a training manual for 4-H members, parents, horse show judges, and 4-H volunteers throughout the state of Indiana. - Due to the variations in size, organization, and youth interests of the county horse & pony programs, counties have the right to adapt or add to these rules to meet local needs. - The county Extension 4-H/Youth Educator has the final say in using or changing class rules and specification for their respective county shows. - Although the State Fair may be the capstone exhibition for many youth, counties should not directly adopt policies from the Indiana State Fair show without considering how those policies fit their county. - 3.
+4-H is by policy an inclusive organization. - No county policy or practice should be used to arbitrarily exclude youth from either membership or participation. - Youth should participate in 4-H Youth Development opportunities at levels and times that best suit the youth's development and support family involvement. - County 4-H policy is guided by the county 4-H policymaking or governing board (i.e., 4-H council) as provided by the County Extension Board.

-- 6. Rules governing exhibitor safety (headgear and boots) and animal well-being are mandatory at all 4-H horse and pony events and activities, and cannot be altered by county programs. - When the 4-H member comes to the Indiana State Fair 4-H Horse & Pony Show, the Class Specifications (Rules) found in this manual will be strictly followed. - 8.
-As the Indiana 4-H Horse & Pony program is a multi-breed program, classes offered at shows shall be inclusive of ALL breeds, with the ultimate decision of classes to enter made by the 4-H member and family.
+- Extension employees and volunteers are obligated to eliminate (and should not create) any practices that limit, deprive, or tend to deprive any youth of opportunities for membership and/or participation in the Indiana 4-H Program. - 5.
+Because the 4-H events, activities, and experiences serve as the building blocks for youth development, the more experiences the 4-H member can do themselves, the more the youth benefits.
+It is expected that the member do most of the management, riding, lunging, and driving with assistance always being acceptable if/when needed for safety or educational reasons. - Rules governing exhibitor safety (headgear and boots) and animal well-being are mandatory at all 4-H horse and pony events and activities, and cannot be altered by county programs. - 7.
+When the 4-H member comes to the Indiana State Fair 4-H Horse & Pony Show, the Class Specifications (Rules) in this manual are strictly followed. - Because the Indiana 4-H Horse & Pony program is a multibreed program, classes offered at shows shall be inclusive of ALL breeds, with the ultimate decision of classes to enter made by the 4-H member and family.